azratul/live-share.nvim/README.md

 ## Overview

 This plugin creates a "Live Share" server in Neovim, similar to the Visual Studio Code Live Share functionality.
-It relies heavily on another plugin called [jbyuki/instant.nvim](https://github.com/jbyuki/instant.nvim) and [serveo.net](https://serveo.net/).
+It relies heavily on another plugin called [jbyuki/instant.nvim](https://github.com/jbyuki/instant.nvim) and reverse tunneling services like [serveo.net](https://serveo.net/) and [localhost.run](https://localhost.run/).

 Note: This plugin is designed to work exclusively between Neovim instances and is not compatible with Visual Studio Code Live Share sessions.